Privacy · Last updated 6 July 2026

 - Why: To display photos from your library alongside places and events on your timeline.

-- How: The App reads photos and their metadata (date, location) from your Photos library via the PhotoKit API.
+- How: The App reads photos and their metadata (date, location) via the PhotoKit API.

 Camera

-- Why: To take photos directly inside an AI chat conversation when you don't want to switch to the Photos app.
+- Why: To take a photo directly inside an AI chat when you don't want to switch to the Photos app.

-- Where it goes: The captured image is shown in the chat and, if you send the message, follows the same path as any attached photo (see "AI chat" below).
+- Where it goes: Shown in the chat and, if you send the message, it follows the same path as any attached photo (§04).

 HealthKit data